CyberFlameGO/hCraft/README.md

 Building
 --------

-To build hCraft, you will need a C++11-compatible compiler and a copy of [SCons](http://www.scons.org/).
-Just change to the directory that contains hCraft, and type `scons`.
-That will compile and link the source code into an executable (can be found in the created "build" directory).
+To build hCraft, you will need a C++11-compatible compiler and a working copy of [CMake](http://www.cmake.org/).
+Change to the directory that contains hCraft, and invoke (on Linux) `cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release` to generate a makefile, and then proceed by typing `make`.

-### NEW BUILDING NOTE
-hCraft currently uses a *very* simplistic SCons build files (>.>), so if you wish to build hCraft, you *will* have to modify the build files to match your computer!
-(SConstruct and src/SConscript).

-Or more specifically, hCraft currently uses pre-set include\lib paths for various libraries - such as MySQL and SOCI, so you will have to change those, so the compiler would know where to find the libraries on your computer.

 ### Dependencies
 *  [libevent](http://libevent.org/)